 - If your bar gets any press coverage or you or one of your fellow bartenders wins an award, you can share this information easily and tell the world how great you are!

 Another way of promoting your bar is allowing your customers to do the work for you with Facebook check-ins, tagging accounts and hashtags.
 You want your customer to be easily able to mention you in their social posts every time they go to your bar and take a photo.
 Social media can really promote the bar’s personality and that of the people who work there and, of course, the more successful your bar is the more successful you will be.

 Nowadays more and more people are coming to a venue’s social media pages to ask questions, make complaints and of course give compliments!
 Social media allows you to:

 - Give customers a quick response – something customers are expecting more of all the time.

 - Build a personal relationship with you customers just as you would when you work behind the bar.

-- It is a convenient way to make suggestions and to answer booking enquiries
+- Conveniently make suggestions and answer booking enquiries.

 One thing to be aware of is to ensure you do not promote drinking to anyone under the legal age of purchase.

-One of the biggest bonuses of being on social media is the access to influencers in the drinks industry and creates engagement.
+One of the biggest bonuses of being on social media is the access to influencers in the drink industry and creates engagement.
 You can tweet, tag and private message some of the biggest names in the industry and ask them questions.
 This is a great way to engage with influencers and create association with brands.
-For example if you make a one of Gerry’s Calabrese’s cocktails why not tag him and tell him!
-Customers will see this initiative and assume you are a bar which is leading the industry too.
-Whether that’s asking a brand ambassador about the best way to make a cocktail or tagging your favourite brand in a cocktail you have created.
+For example, if you make one of Gerry’s Calabrese’s cocktails, why not tag him and tell him!
+Customers will see this initiative and assume you are a bar that is leading the industry too.
+Whether that’s asking a brand ambassador about the best way to make a cocktail or tagging your favorite brand in a cocktail you have created.
 Social media is an exciting place to gain knowledge and showcase your unique talents and what makes your bar different.